robnagler/robnagler.github.io/_posts/2021-10-23-Who-Owns-Native-Culture.md

 > [k1063] As a counterexample he cited India, which has a wealth of
 > talented chemists, doctors, and biologists but is hobbled by weak patent
 > laws that discourage the invention of new drugs and medical techniques.
+>
-> > This view has merit, but it also skirts inconvenient facts.
+> This view has merit, but it also skirts inconvenient facts.
 Patents and
 > copyrights are intended to encourage innovation, yet the proliferation of
 > overly broad patents and the aggressiveness with which corporate patent
 > holders defend them have, according to some experts, begun to inhibit
 > original research.

->
-> FIXME
-> > [k1066] Research universities, once committed to the free exchange of
+> [k1066] Research universities, once committed to the free exchange of
 > scientific information, now guard their intellectual property, mindful of
 > the income that it may eventually generate.